LinkedInLearning/git-workflows-2462096/README.md

 1. To use these exercise files, you must have the following installed:
 	- Git
 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. To complete the course, you'll also need to setup a GitHub account and have permissions configured on your local workstation to push to the repositories within the account.
+3. To complete the course, you must setup a GitHub account and have permissions configured on your local workstation to push to the repositories within it.

 [0]: # (Replace these placeholder URLs with actual course URLs)